-The International Dyslexia Association (2017) states that "it is important for these individuals [students with dyslexia] to be taught by a systematic and explicit method that involves several senses (hearing, seeing, touching) at the same time."
-Throughout our programs, children are actively engaged in learning concepts using their whole bodies.
-They listen carefully to words and phonemes, move their bodies to help build their phonemic awareness, and manipulate objects during phonics instruction.
+The International Dyslexia Association (2017) states that "it is important for these individuals [students with dyslexia] to be taught by a systematic and explicit method that involves several senses (hearing, seeing, objects during phonics instruction.
 The combination of those pathways into the brain seems to help students learn the concepts faster and retain them better, both of which are major factors in our ability to move quickly through a robust and rigorous phonics scope and sequence.